vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_with_firmware.rst

       # QCM6490_dspso.zip, and QCM6490_fw.zip.
       # Set the environment variable to pick up the prebuilts:
       export FWZIP_PATH="<FIRMWARE_ROOT>/qualcomm-linux-spf-1-0_ap_standard_oem_nm-qirpsdk/<product>/common/build/ufs/bin"
       # An example <product> is QCM6490.LE.1.0.
-For more information on <product>, see the latest [Release Notes](https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240626095531/).
+For more information on <product>, see the latest Release Notes (https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240626095531/).

 3. Compile the QIRP SDK build: